Chicamacomico Life-Saving Station

-Built and manned in 1874, the Chicamacomico Life-Saving Station was one of the first life-saving stations in North Carolina, dedicated to rescuing lives in peril in the Atlantic Ocean.
-After the US life saving service evolved into the US Coast Guard in 1915, the station continued to remain in operation until 1954.
+Built and manned in 1874, the Chicamacomico Life-Saving Station was one of the first life-saving stations in North Carolina.
+It was dedicated to rescuing lives in peril in the Atlantic Ocean.
+Even after the U.S. life-saving service evolved into the U.S. Coast Guard in 1915, the station remained in operation until 1954.

-Home to one of the greatest rescues in US history, in 1918 the Chicamacomico Coast Guard crew successfully rescued 42 crew members of the British tanker, Mirlo.
-The 6 members of the crew were awarded the Silver Cup from the British Trade Commission, the Gold Life Saving Medal from the U.S. Treasury Department, and the greatest honor, the Grand Cross of the American Cross of Honor.
-This is the nation's highest award for valor, and of the 11 medals that have been distributed throughout history, 6 went to the small team of life savers from Chicamacomico.
+The Chicamacomico Coast Guard was part of one of the greatest rescues in the country's history.
+In 1918, the crew successfully rescued 42 members of the Mirlo, a British tanker.
+In recognition of their heroic actions, the six crew members were awarded the Silver Cup from the British Trade Commission and the Gold Life Saving Medal from the U.S. Treasury Department.
+Perhaps the greatest honor bestowed upon them was the Grand Cross of the American Cross of Honor.
+This is one of the nation's highest awards for valor, and six of the 11 medals that have been awarded went to this small life-saving team.

-In the 44 year service of the Chicamacomico U.S. Life-Saving station, 177,286 lives were saved of the 178,741 lives in peril (99.2%), a record unparalleled even today.
-In addition, no life saver or crew ever lost his life from serving in Chicamacomico in the 80 year history of being an active station.
-Their commendable service and superior training led Chicamacomico to be a flagship of life saving stations across the country.
+In the 44-year service of the Chicamacomico U.S. Life-Saving station, 177,286 lives were saved of the 178,741 lives in peril, a record unmatched even today.
+In addition to saving countless lives, no crew member ever lost his life during his service in Chicamacomico's 80-year history.
+Their commendable service and superior training led Chicamacomico to be a flagship of life-saving stations nationwide.

-Lovers of maritime history, or visitors who just enjoy a good heroic story with a happy ending will appreciate Chicamacomico Life-Saving Station, and the treasures and reminders of the heroes who served there.
-As one of the Outer Bank’s most prestigious and photographed attractions, the station is a must-see during any Hatteras Island vacation.
+Whether you're a lover of maritime history or someone who enjoys a good heroic story with a happy ending, you're sure to appreciate the Chicamacomico Life-Saving Station and its treasures and reminders of the heroes who served there.
+As one of the Outer Banks most prestigious and photographed attractions, the station is a must-visit during any stay at a Surf or Sound Realty Hatteras Island vacation rental home.